• Skip to primary navigation

 • Skim off any foam that rises to the surface.
 As the mixture thickens and reduces, stir frequently to make sure the jam isn’t burning on the bottom.

-• Add the chopped almonds.
+• Add the chopped almonds and the lemon juice.

 • When the jam looks thick and is slightly-jelled, turn off the heat.